kudobuilder/kudo.dev/content/docs/what-is-kudo.md

 Each parameter has a `trigger` field which specifies what plan will be executed when this parameter changes.
 The operations required to safely update a running application can vary depending on which parameter is being updated.
 For instance, updating the `NODE_COUNT` may require a simple update of the deployment, whereas updating the `NODE_MEM_MIB` may require rolling out a new version via a canary or blue/green deployment.
 If no trigger is specified, the default `deploy` plan will be executed.

+You can also trigger plans manually, without the corresponding parameter update.
+See [plans documentation](developing-operators/plans.md#executing-plans) for more details.

 ## Default Plans

 By default, KUDO reserves three plan names for special purposes: